E commerce warehouse: Do you need one to run an ecommerce business?

 At the heart of it all lies the physical space where you run your business from.

 But does that space have to be a warehouse?
-The answer depends on a multitude of factors, such as the stage of growth you're in, whether or not you need support, your cash flow, etc. For example, businesses in the pre-launch stage definitely don't need a warehouse space.
+The answer can vary significantly, depending on your growth stage, order volume, support needs, and more.
+It's also important to take into account growth potential, cost, and prerequisites before deciding on a warehouse.
+For example, businesses in the pre-launch stage definitely don’t need a warehouse space.
 But someone who just went viral on social media might in order to ship orders out quickly and efficiently.

 This post unpacks how to decide if you need a warehouse to run an ecommerce business.
-We'll touch on the various types of warehouse spaces available (i.e., 3PLs, co-warehousing) and even some more affordable alternatives if you decide you don't want a lease (you read that right).
+We’ll touch on the various kind of warehouse spaces available (i.e., 3PLs, co-warehousing) and even some more affordable alternatives if you decide you don’t want a lease (you read that right).
+Certain warehouse solutions are commonly used by ecommerce businesses at different stages of growth.

 When growing ecommerce businesses do need warehouse space